SAP-samples/datasphere-build-apps-data-entry/documentation/develop/create-build-apps-app/README.md

    <img src="./images/ba_dev1.png" width="400px">

-   You can see the pages of the appication.
+   You can see the pages of the application.
 This is where you select the page you want to work on.

 2. Choose the **Home page** to go back to it.